cosmos/cosmos-sdk/examples/examples.md

 basecli account 90B0B9BE0914ECEE0B6DB74E67B07A00056B9BBD
 ```

-Where `90B0B9BE0914ECEE0B6DB74E67B07A00056B9BBD` is alices address we got from running `basecli keys list`.
+Where `90B0B9BE0914ECEE0B6DB74E67B07A00056B9BBD` is alice's address we got from running `basecli keys list`.
 You should see a large amount of "mycoin" there.
 If you search for bob's or charlie's address, the command will fail, because they haven't been added into the blockchain database yet since they have no coins.
 We need to send them some!

 The following command will send coins from alice, to bob: